 During the 1900-1901 winter season, 312 Marlborough was the home of George Wheaton Harrington and his wife, Marian Augusta (Andrews) Harrington.
 He was a real estate dealer and would become an author and poet.
 They moved by the next season and by mid-1902 were living at 3 West Cedar.

 By the 1901-1902 winter season, the Perrys had returned to Boston and resumed living at 312 Marlborough.
-They continued to live there during the 1904-1905 season, after which they lived in Europe for several years.
-Thomas Perry’s passport renewal application filed in November of 1907 in Paris for himself and Lilla Perry, indicates their primary residence as Hancock, New Hampshire.
+They continued to live there during the 1904-1905 winter season.
+They also maintained a home in Hancock, New Hampshire.